This site is running on a 286 PC, booted and served entirely from a 90mm floppy disk. See current server stats.

 Rather like the later 3-inch Compact Floppy which was similar in appearance, the MCD cassette's floppy disk is fully enclosed inside a rigid casing with a complex shutter mechanism.

 Unfortunately, it was not manufactured until the early 1980s, by which time it faced competition from floppy disk designs such as the 3-inch Compact Floppy and 3.5-inch microfloppy.
-Apparently some were sold for use with the ZX Spectrum in the UK, but
+Apparently some were sold for use with the ZX Spectrum in the UK, but today it is extremely rare.

 Figures